 Waves, winds, currents, tides, and rising seas all work together to shape the coastline of Nantasket Beach.
 Overtime, changes to the barrier beach have occurred.
 In a physical system like that of Nantasket Beach, the geological and historical perspective is an important piece of understanding the past history of the region, determining the effects of the physical processes that have acted on the coastline throughout the years, and providing insight into the future.
 Regional geomorphic change is the evolution of depositional environments and topographic features over extended periods of time.
 Aerial photographs, topographic surveys, and hydrographic surveys of coastal and nearshore morphology provide data for quantifying regional geomorphology and change.
-Coastal shoreline change and digital bathymetric data for the same region, but different time periods, produce a method for determining the physical changes of a region and providing valuable information on potential sediment movement within a region.
-Existing shoreline change information for Nantasket Beach was used to provide a historical perspective and examine geomorphic variations in the coastal zone.
+Coastal shoreline change and digital bathymetric data for the same region observed at different time periods, produce a method for determining the physical changes of a region and providing valuable information on potential sediment movement within a region.
+Existing shoreline change information for Nantasket Beach was used to provide a historical perspective and to examine geomorphic variations in the coastal zone.
 In addition, this shoreline change information was used in ground-truthing the numerical sediment transport model.
-Shoreline change analysis, which is a computer-based shoreline mapping methodology used to compile and analyze changes in historical shoreline position, can be determined by accurately quantifying the distance between historical shoreline positions from different time periods after they are placed on the same scale and geographic reference.
+The shoreline change analysis presented here used a computer-based shoreline mapping methodology to compile and analyze changes in historical shoreline position and to quantify distances between historical shoreline positions from different time periods after they are placed on the same scale and geographic reference.